 It’s not clear why these glitches in the matrix happen (one would imagine airlines have expensive systems to prevent this) but price glitches appear a few times a month at least.
 You just need to be in the right place at the right time, ready to head to wherever is going cheap.

-Bali, Thailand, Philippines, and China seem to be the most common destinations for so-called “price mistake deals”
+Bali, Thailand, the Philippines, and China seem to be the most common destinations for so-called “price mistake deals”

 When an airline releases an error fare in business class, these websites are the first to know.
 Be warned that the best offers sell out fast.